-The four-door SUV-like Countryman is larger than other Minis, but it's still small and fun to drive.
-The quirky interior has well shaped and comfortable seats.
-It retains the quick steering and fantastic agility of other Minis.
-The S has a punchy powertrain, and it posted a very good 26 mpg overall in our tests.
-Familiar Mini downsides carry over, including frustrating controls, a stiff ride, and a noisy cabin.
+The four-door SUV-like Countryman is larger than other Minis but still small and fun to drive.
+The quirky interior has well-shaped, comfortable seats.
+It's based on the previous-generation Cooper and retain its quick steering and fantastic agility, along with the stiff ride and noisy cabin.
+A more forgiving suspension is standard, and the sport suspension we tested is now optional.
+The S has a punchy powertrain, and it posted a very good 26-mpg overall in our tests.
+Familiar Mini downsides carry over, including frustrating controls and a noisy cabin.
 All-wheel drive is only available on the S version.
-Typical options can easily drive the price for an all-wheel-drive model beyond $32,000.
-Reliability has been well below average.
+Reliability has been far below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).